-A Guide’s Guide to the Best Travel Guide Books
+A Guide’s Guide to the Best Travel Guide Books and Websites

 Arthur Frommer’s books offered two innovations that distinguished them from traditional travel guides of the time.
 He ranked sights in order of importance to the visitor and he included budget travel suggestions, including readers’ suggestions on inexpensive places to sleep and eat.
 This latter innovation has been dropped in current issues but the ranking of sights is still a part of Frommer’s (as it is in the Michelin Green and Red Guides).

-Rick Steves published his first guidebook, Europe through the Back Door, in 1980 and has since become a publishing phenomenon with something like 27 published guidebooks today.
+Steves published his first guidebook, Europe through the Back Door, in 1980 and has since become a publishing phenomenon with something like 27 published guidebooks today.
 Rick Steves took Frommer’s idea of promoting budget travel not, so much, as a way to save money but as a way to get close to the local culture.
 But Rick Steves took his idea one step further and actually prescribed specific itineraries to follow.
 He literally tells you how many “days” to budget for Rome and Florence, for example, and how to “spend” your time in each.
 He’ll even suggest where to go in Italy or France if you have only 7 days or 14 days.

-I like the Cadogan guide series are not comprehensive (as are the Blue Guides or the Michelin Green Guides), nor are they budget guides (as Frommer or Rick Steves), but they are written by travelers with a passion and enthusiasm for travel that comes across in the book.
+The Cadogan guide series are not comprehensive (as are the Blue Guides or the Michelin Green Guides), nor are they budget guides (as Frommer or Rick Steves), but they are written by travelers with a passion and enthusiasm for travel that comes across in the book.
 They have wonderful historical narratives, anecdotes and stories that will inform and entertain you as you travel.
 The Cadogan travel guides are not always updated but even the older ones have good content and the writing is timeless.